The following contamination management tools and resources, listed in order of their application to the remediation process, should be used to

 Tier 2 Guidelines for Salinity: The Subsoil Salinity Tool

 Tool users who wish to develop Tier 2 guidelines for remediation or reclamation certification must successfully complete a three-day training course, including a comprehensive four-hour exam with an 80 per cent pass mark.
-For more information, see the Subsoil Salinity Guidelines Fact Sheet on AEP’s website and our Subsoil Salinity Tool Assessment Checklist.
+For more information, see AEP's Subsoil Salinity Guidelines Fact Sheet and our Subsoil Salinity Tool Assessment Checklist.

 Remediation Action Plan Checklist

-Our Remediation Action Plan (RAP) Checklist outlines the minimum information that companies must include in a RAP.
-If we find that information is missing, we might request additional information, or reject the RAP and notify the filer.
+Our Remediation Action Plan Checklist outlines the minimum information that companies must include in a remedial action plan.
+If we find that information is missing, we might request additional information, or reject the plan and notify the company.
 While it is not required, we encourage companies to submit this checklist with all action plans.
 For more information about the checklist, please contact @email.
 For more detail on AER expectations for remedial action plans, refer to the section “AER Expectations for Remedial Action Plan Content” on our Remediation Regulation Administration page.

 The Soil Monitoring Directive sets out the requirements for monitoring and managing soil contamination.
 It describes how companies should